paulsengroup/hictk/docs/quickstart_api.rst

 The above examples work just fine, however using iterators returned by generic :cpp:class:`PixelSelector` is suboptimal.
 These iterators are implemented using `std::variant <https://en.cppreference.com/w/cpp/utility/variant>`_ and require checking the type of the underlying ``PixelSelector`` every iteration.
 The overhead of this check is quite low but still noticeable.

-We can avoid paying this overhead by using the format specific file handles instead of the generic one, or by using `std::visit <https://en.cppreference.com/w/cpp/utility/variant/visit>`_ as follows:
+We can avoid paying this overhead by using the format-specific file handles instead of the generic one, or by using `std::visit <https://en.cppreference.com/w/cpp/utility/variant/visit>`_ as follows:

 .. code-block:: cpp